Nabumetone

-Nabumetone is a nonsteroidal anti-inflammatory drug (NSAID).
+Nabumetone, sold under the brand name Relafen among others, is a nonsteroidal anti-inflammatory drug (NSAID).
 Nabumetone was developed by Beecham and first received regulatory approval in 1991.
-It is available under numerous brand names, such as Relafen, Relifex, and Gambaran.

-Nabumetone is a nonacidic NSAID prodrug that is rapidly metabolized in the liver to the active metabolite, 6-methoxy-2-naphthyl acetic acid.
-As found with previous NSAIDs, nabumetone's active metabolite inhibits the cyclooxygenase enzyme and preferentially blocks COX-2 activity (which is indirectly responsible for the production of inflammation and pain during arthritis).
+Nabumetone is a non-acidic NSAID prodrug that is rapidly metabolized in the liver to the active metabolite, 6-methoxy-2-naphthyl acetic acid.
+Nabumetone's active metabolite inhibits the cyclooxygenase enzyme and preferentially blocks COX-2 activity (which is indirectly responsible for the production of inflammation and pain during arthritis).
 The active metabolite of nabumetone is felt to be the compound primarily responsible for therapeutic effect.
 Comparatively, the parent drug is a poor inhibitor of COX-2 byproducts, particularly prostaglandins.
 It may be less nephrotoxic than indomethacin.
 There are two known polymorphs of the compound.
 Nabumetone has little effect on renal prostaglandin secretion and less of an association with heart failure than other traditional drugs of the class.
 Effects of nabumetone on blood pressure control in hypertensive patients on ACE inhibitors are also good, equivalent to paracetamol.

+In 2023, it was the 271st most commonly prescribed medication in the United States, with more than 800,000 prescriptions.

 Medical uses

-Similar in action to other NSAIDs, Nabumetone is used to treat pain and inflammation.
+Nabumetone is indicated for relief of signs and symptoms of osteoarthritis and rheumatoid arthritis.